Psmths/windows-forensic-artifacts/README.md

 Network activity artifacts may provide the following information:

  - Network Activity - Destination Identification
+   - Can the destination for this activity be identified?
  - Network Activity - Source Identification
+   - Can the source of this activity be identified?

 | Arifact Type | Artifact | 11 | 10 | 8 | 7 | Vista | XP |
 | - | - | - | - | - | - | - | - |